Azroph/Azroph/README.md

 - I like working with people and expanding my knowledges
 - I love staying tuned by the latest news !
-- I work for a compagny during my studies ⌨
+- I'm working for a compagny during my studies ⌨

 **JavaScript** /
 **PHP** /